What you'll learn in this article:

 The LTI connection allows us to recognize students, based on the email associated with their LMS account, each time they access the material.
 This allows us to associate all their scores with the same user record in our system.
 When you retrieve your account's assessment data from the Instruct platform, students' name and email address will be associated with their scores, so that you can identify each individual user's performance.

-Since LTI saves a student's work to a unique record for that student, if a student needs to take a quiz a second time (as a retake, or in a second course), Credo support will need to clear their previous saved answers from that quiz.
+LTI saves a student's work to a unique record for that student.
+In some cases, if a student needs to take a quiz a second time (as a retake in the same class, or in a second course), Credo support may need to clear their previous saved answers from that quiz.
 See our FAQ for more information on how to request this.

 For more information about LTI and how to set up this integration, see LMS Integration Options.